WXKDarkSky/WXKDarkSky/README.md

     WXKDarkSkyRequest.loadData(point: point, options: options) { (data, error) in
         // Handle the results here...
     }

+As before, handle the results as in the "Without networking" section.

 ### Without networking
 If you choose to use other networking code, using WXKDarkSky becomes much like any JSON decoding in Swift 4: